DaRon Holmes II: Professional career

 Holmes was selected with the 22nd overall pick by the Phoenix Suns in the 2024 NBA draft, however, immediately on draft night, he was traded for the 28th and 56th overall picks in the 2024 draft alongside second-round picks in 2026 and 2031 and on July 9, he signed with the Nuggets.
 Three days later, he suffered a torn right Achilles tendon in his Summer League debut, ending his season.

+On October 25, 2025, Holmes made his professional debut. recording 3 points and a foul in three minutes of play.
+On December 31, 2025 he scored a career-high 11 points along with 3 rebounds, 1 assist, and a block.